We offer a variety of free resources for the community, all of which can be downloaded and printed for use.

 Know Your Rights

-Our ‘Know Your Rights’ booklet discusses information regarding an individual’s rights when receiving mental health services in Michigan.
-Throughout this booklet, an overview of Michigan’s Mental Health Code, as well as other laws, are detailed to ensure that an individual’s rights are protected.
-Guidance will also be provided for individuals who believe that their rights have been violated.
-To print or download this document, click the link below.
+Our “Know Your Rights” booklet provides information about an individual’s rights when receiving mental health services in Michigan.
+This booklet outlines Michigan’s Mental Health Code and other relevant laws to ensure that individual rights are protected.
+It also offers guidance for those who believe their rights have been violated.

 Click here to download our ‘Know Your Rights’ booklet in English.